MrToph/cmichelio/src/pages/react-just-got-ugly-with-16-4-update/react-just-got-ugly-with-16-4-update.md

 If you don't know about `getDerivedStateFromProps`, it's a `static` lifecycle method introduced in React 16.3 to prepare for async rendering.

-In 16.3 it was proposed as an alternative for `componentWillReceiveProps`, which will be renamed to `UNSAFE_componentWillMount` in `React 17` because it might cause issues with async rendering.
+In 16.3 it was proposed as an alternative for `componentWillReceiveProps`, which will be renamed to `UNSAFE_componentWillReceiveProps` in `React 17` because it might cause issues with async rendering.

 > getDerivedStateFromProps is being added as a safer alternative to the legacy componentWillReceiveProps. - [React 16.3](https://reactjs.org/blog/2018/03/29/react-v-16-3.html)

-In my opinion, the removal of `componentWillReceiveProps` made it significantly more verbose to write components that have *both* local `state`, and also derive part of their state from `props`.
+In my opinion, discouraging the use of `componentWillReceiveProps` made it significantly more verbose to write components that have *both* local `state`, and also derive part of their state from `props`.

 A _fully_ controlled or fully _uncontrolled_ component won't have the problems that we'll see now.
 So you should stick to these whenever possible, but in contrast to popular belief, we're often faced with components that are neither _fully_ controlled nor uncontrolled.